GuiPimenta-Dev/lambda-forge-docs/docs/home/live-development.md

 forge trigger $SERVICE_NAME
 ```

-Replace $SERVICE_NAME with the name of the service you wish to trigger.

 ### Live Development with SNS

 In your terminal, enter the following command to activate SNS as the trigger: